 Even accounting for all of the successes of the aforementioned women, current statistics still suggest that female riders are still lagging behind their male counterparts in terms of opportunities.

 Although women account for more than 50 per cent of the new entrants into the established racing colleges, they accounted for just one per cent of the riders in Group One races in 2019.

 Disappointingly, around half of the UK racehorse trainers did not use a woman rider last year.
 That figure is somewhat better in Ireland however.

-Punters however have been much more receptive to female jockeys in recent years, and many of them can be followed with confidence when you bet on horse racing.
+Punters however have been much more receptive to female jockeys in recent years, and many of them can be followed with confidence when you look for horse racing odds.